MaxHalford/tuna/README.md

 stream := tuna.NewCSVStream(r)
 ```

-For convenicence you can use the `NewCSVStreamFromPath` method to stream CSV data from a file path, it is simply a wrapper on top of `NewCSVStream`.
+For convenience you can use the `NewCSVStreamFromPath` method to stream CSV data from a file path, it is simply a wrapper on top of `NewCSVStream`.

 ```go
 stream := tuna.NewCSVStreamFromPath("path/to/file")